gbingol/jsonparser/README.md

 ## JSON Parser

 This is a portable, easy to integrate (a single header and a cpp file) library which parses JSON text/file and serializes C++ data to JSON text.
-Its design has been inspired by [Boost::JSON](https://www.boost.org/doc/libs/1_86_0/libs/json/doc/html/index.html) and it has been tested with the JSON files in the `testfiles` folder.
+Its design was inspired by [Boost::JSON](https://www.boost.org/doc/libs/1_86_0/libs/json/doc/html/index.html) and has been tested with the JSON files in the `testfiles` folder.

+It contains only 7 interface objects:
+1. Value (Any JSON value, basically any of the following),
+2. Int (integers),
+3. Double (floats),
+4. String (strings),
+5. Bool (true or false),
+6. Array (Value array),
+7. Object (key, value pairs)

 ## Requirements

  Requires C++17 or higher.

- &nbsp;

-## Interface Objects

-1. Value (Any JSON value, basically any of the following),
-2. Int (int),
-3. Double (double),
-4. String (const char* or std::string),
-5. Bool (bool),
-6. Array (std::vector<Value>),
-7. Object (std::unordered_map<std::string, Value>)

 &nbsp;